Admissions

 Guidelines:

-2. Time Limit: Spend no more than 90 minutes creating your post.
+1. Time Limit: Spend no more than 90 minutes creating your post.

-3. Platform/Format: Choose any social media platform or format you feel comfortable with—Instagram, Facebook, TikTok, Twitter (X), Yelp, or even a mock email post.
+2. Platform/Format: Choose any social media platform or format you feel comfortable with—Instagram, Facebook, TikTok, Twitter (X), Yelp, or even a mock email post.

-4. Length: If you create a video, it should be no longer than 60 seconds.
+3. Length: If you create a video, it should be no longer than 60 seconds.
 Text should include no more than 250 words.

-5. Submission: You have two options for sharing your post with us: a) Save the post in a PDF or Word document and upload it under “Supplemental Materials”; or b) Paste a link to the post in a PDF or Word document and upload that under “Supplemental Materials.”
+4. Submission: You have two options for sharing your post with us: Either: Copy and paste the full post into the same PDF or Word document where you’re writing your essays, and upload that file under “Supplemental Materials.”

 Supplemental Materials